ADL Training in Langley — Restore Independence Through Movement

 Family Caregivers

-If you are caring for a parent, spouse, or loved one who is struggling with daily tasks, ADL training gives them professional support — and gives you peace of mind.
-We work with the whole family.
+If you're caring for a parent, spouse, or loved one who's struggling with daily tasks, we work with your whole family, including teaching you safe techniques to help between sessions.
+ADL training gives them professional support and you peace of mind.

 Our Approach to ADL Training